-Don F. Kenny Regional Learning Center School of Career Education - Branch Campus 47-336 Oasis Street Indio.
-CA 92201-6998
+Don F. Kenny Regional Learning Center School of Career Education - Branch Campus 47-336 Oasis Street Indio, CA 92201-6998

+?
 WHAT IF I ATTENDED SCHOOL OUTSIDE THE U.S.?

 Before you register at School of Career Education you will need to have your foreign transcript evaluated for equivalency.
-Many companies evaluate foreign transcripts and provide an official translation; for your convenience, refer to the list below:
+Many companies evaluate foreign transcripts and provide an official translation.
+Please contact the Student Services Center for a list of of local evaluation agencies.